Springjunky/docker-local-build-environment/README.md

 ## This is NOT for any cluster (Swarm/Kubernetes)

 ### System requirements
-* At least 8GB Memory with 3GB Swap and 10GB Disk-Space
+* At least 8GB Memory with 3GB Swap and 10GB Disk-Space, 16GB ist recommended
 * docker version >= 17.06.0
 * docker-compose version >= 1.15.0

-#### Listenports to be claimed
+#### Listenports to be claimed on your host

 |Port  |  Why  |
 |---|---|